oracle-livelabs/oci/oci-multicloud-connectivity/access-oci-vm/access-vm.md

 ### Prerequisites

-* All tasks completed from Lab 1, 2 and 3
+* Tasks from the previous labs are completed.
-* Permissions to deploy a Virtual Machine
+* Appropriate permissions to deploy a Virtual Machine.

 ### Video Walkthrough

 [Quickstart Video](youtube:8WWpGHxvhw4:large)

-## Task 1: Prepare CloudShell
+## Task 1: Prepare Cloud Shell

 1. Go to the top right hand corner of the UI and click on **Developer Tools -> Cloud Shell**
     ![Start Cloud Shell](images/cloudshell-1.png)